-Undergraduate Organ Performance majors are required to play twice each semester in performance class.
-A half recital in the junior year and a full recital in the senior year, each fully memorized, are required.
-Juries are required at the end of each semester.
+Undergraduate Organ Performance majors are required to play six times each semester in performance class as outlined in the Organ Department Handbook..
+A half recital in the junior year and a full recital in the senior year, each partially memorized, are required.
+Juries are required at the end of each semester unless a recital is successfully completed during the semester.